Can we take a look at that house? Open houses + private showings

 PRIVATE SHOWINGS

 Once is often not enough.
-Second and third showings of homes are not at all uncommon.
+Second and third showings of homes are not uncommon.
 Clients sometimes want to return with family, friends or contractors to get second opinions, cost estimates on projects, feedback, etc. If there's time to do so (with no known competing buyers), it's a good idea to take a second look, just to be sure.

 Heidi Swanson is a Realtor® based in St. Paul, Minnesota.
 She writes a blog to share information on a variety of real estate related topics including buying and selling, market conditions, homeownership trends and more.
 Reach her at heidi@lyndenrealty.com or 651-503-1540.